 STANDARDIZE UTILITY ALLOWANCE BY UNIT SIZE Metric Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$31,710 \$6,330 \$4,458 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-1,057 211 149 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-11% 6% 2% Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$62,464,332 \$68,710,765 \$94,913,676 Yes
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$31,710 \$6,330 \$4,836 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+1,057 211 161 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+11% 6% 1% Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase). \$62,464,332 \$68,710,765 \$100,741,788 Yes

-At the close of Fiscal Year 2022, zero families requested a hardship exemption due to the new policy.
-SDHC does not anticipate receiving any hardship requests since nine years have elapsed since implementation of the activity.
+In Fiscal Year 2023, zero families requested a hardship exemption due to the new policy.
+SDHC does not anticipate receiving any hardship requests since fourteen years have elapsed since implementation of the activity.
 However, the hardship policy remains in effect in the event a household requests the hardship in the future.